 Live Confocal Ca2+ Imaging at 19 – 21 DIV

-Prepare 1 liter of the HEPES recording buffer, 200 milliliters of 20 micromolar glutamate recording buffer, and 200 milliliters of 10 micromolar NBQX recording buffer according to manuscript directions [1].
+Prepare 1 liter of the HEPES (pronunciation of HEPES is “heeps”) recording buffer, 200 milliliters of 20 micromolar glutamate recording buffer, and 200 milliliters of 10 micromolar NBQX recording buffer according to manuscript directions [1].
 Fill a sterile 35-millimeter Petri dish with 3 milliliters of recording buffer [2].
 Authors: Do you prepare 3 dishes, one with each buffer?
+All 3 milliliters and in a single dish

 Containers with prepared buffers, all labeled.